sfigg/commercialization-public/manufacture/desktop/how-push-button-reset-features-work.md

 ### <span id="Restoring_previously_installed_Windows_apps"></span><span id="restoring_previously_installed_windows_apps"></span><span id="RESTORING_PREVIOUSLY_INSTALLED_WINDOWS_APPS"></span>Restoring previously installed Windows apps

-Preinstalled Windows apps are always restored to their factory version and state.
+Starting with Windows 10, version 1809, preinstalled Windows apps that have been updated after their initial installation get restored to their updated state.
+Prior to Windows 10, version 1809, preinstalled Windows apps get restored to their factory version and state.
 Instead of restoring them from a recovery image, a copy of the Windows apps is automatically backed up when they are provisioned during image customization and manufacturing, and the backups are restored when Push-button reset features are used.

 ### <span id="Restoring_other_customizations"></span><span id="restoring_other_customizations"></span><span id="RESTORING_OTHER_CUSTOMIZATIONS"></span>Restoring other customizations

 By default, Push-button reset features restore only OS files, drivers, and preinstalled Universal Windows apps.
 Different mechanisms are used to restore other customizations, such as settings and Windows desktop applications.

 -   **Windows desktop applications** can be captured using the User State Migration Tool’s (USMT) ScanState utility into a reference device data image within a provisioning package.
 Push-button reset features look for and automatically restore this provisioning package from a well-known location.
--   **Settings common to all editions of Windows 10** (including Windows 10 Mobile) can be set using the Windows Imaging and Configuration Designer (ICD) tool and stored in provisioning packages.
-Push-button reset features look for and automatically restore these provisioning packages from a well-known location.
-Alternatively, these settings can be restored using a combination of an unattend file and extensibility scripts for Push-button reset.
--   **Settings specific to editions of Windows 10 for desktop editions (Home, Pro, Enterprise, and Education)** can be restored using a combination of an unattend file and extensibility scripts for Push-button reset.
+-   **Settings specific to editions of Windows 10 for desktop editions (Home, Pro, Enterprise, and Education)**

+    - Can be restored using a combination of an unattend file and extensibility points for Push-button reset.
 Examples of these settings include manufacturer support information, manufacturer logos and Start Menu layout.

-**Note**
+    or

+    - Starting with Windows 10, version 1809, use Auto-apply folders to automatically restore these settings with an unattend file.
+If you have both configured, PBR will only use the extensibility points and ignore the Auto-apply folders.

+> [!Note]
-Many of the settings customizations allowed or required by the OPD are specific to Windows 10 for desktop, and cannot be stored in provisioning packages created using Windows ICD.
-For Windows 10 RTM, the use of an unattend file and Push-button reset extensibility scripts is recommended for restoring all settings customizations during recovery.
+> Many of the settings customizations allowed or required by the OPD are specific to Windows 10 for desktop, and cannot be stored in provisioning packages created using Windows ICD.
+When using the legacy mechanism, use unattend and Push-button reset extensibility points for restoring all settings customizations during recovery.
 The use of provisioning packages created using Windows ICD is completely optional.